FDA/open.fda.gov/pages/about/index.md

 ## Who made openFDA?

-OpenFDA is an initiative in the Office of Health Informatics (OHI) at the Food and Drug Administration led by the Chief Health Informatics Officer (CHIO), Dr. Taha Kass-Hout, MD, MS. The core project team consists of the following individuals, in alphabetical order:
+OpenFDA is an initiative in the Office of Health Informatics (OHI) at the Food and Drug Administration.
+The core project team consists of the following individuals, in alphabetical order:

-- Adam Baker*
-- Thomas Goetz*
 - Letria Hall
-- Taha Kass-Hout
+- Biju Joseph*
-- Jonathan Levine
+- Denis Krylov*
-- Matt Mohebbi*
+- Patrick McConnell*
-- Hans Nelsen*
+- Edmond Mulaire*
 - Lonnie Smith

 *_Contractor to OHI_